truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * 24.10 moves the applications backend from Kubernetes to Docker ([announcement](https://forums.truenas.com/t/the-future-of-electric-eel-and-apps/5409)).

+  * All applications available from official trains in 24.04 are available to install in 24.10.
-  * Supported catalog applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.
+    Supported catalog applications automatically migrate to Docker deployments on upgrade from from 24.04 (Dragonfish) to Electric Eel.

-    App migration is receiving active development.
+    Automatic app migration on upgrade from 24.04 is receiving active development.
     To see which applications currently support automatic migration, see the [Parity Status with truenas/charts](https://github.com/truenas/apps?tab=readme-ov-file#parity-status-with-truenascharts) chart from the /truenas/apps/ github repository.
     Applications that support migration display a green check (✅) in both **Added** and **Migrated** columns.
     Check back regularly and note the update history of the [README.md](https://github.com/truenas/apps/blob/master/README.md) file for the latest developments.